Key Takeaways

 - Market:

 - In 2023, Ohio hemp cultivators planted 170 acres (62% up from 2022) and harvested 120 acres (69% from 2022).
+In 2025 Ohio’s hemp farmers planted 920 acres (more than 5 times the size of the area planted in 2023) and harvested 790 acres.

 - A 2023 economic impact report on the U.S. cannabinoid industry from Whitney Economics estimated that Ohio’s hemp-derived cannabinoid market could be worth nearly $705 million with around 8,157 jobs in the industry.